openbermuda/80days/posts/computing-hermeneutics.rst

 new code.

-There is a strong incentive for programmers to write clear code that is easy for others to follow:  the most person most likely to read your code is yourself.
+There is a strong incentive for programmers to write clear code that is easy for others to follow: the person most likely to read your code is yourself.
 Maybe six hours later, six days, six months or even six years in the future.

 Great languages not only make it easier to express what you want the computer to do but also make it easier to write readable code.